terminalnode/sway-vim-syntax/README.md

 # sway-vim-syntax - syntax highlighting for sway config files

-This repository only contains very minor changes from that of [mboughaba/i3config.vim](https://github.com/mboughaba/i3config.vim/), mainly just adding file type detection for sway and possibly adding in keywords that don't exist in i3 syntax.
-Feel free to submit bug reports if anything is missing and I will try to fix it, or pull requests if you've already figured it out.
-My attitude towards the project is to fix things as I go along, not to provide a polished product.
+This repository only contains very minor changes from that of [mboughaba/i3config.vim](https://github.com/mboughaba/i3config.vim/), mainly just adding file type detection for sway, changing behaviour for keywords that are used differently in sway and adding keywords that don't exist in i3.

+Contrary to the original repo I do not aim to provide full coverage of all config syntax, but rather to fix issues as they pop up for me.
+Bug reports and pull requests are welcome however.

 ## Features